UnlyEd/next-right-now/getting-started/quick-start.md

 ---

 This short tutorial will explain how to perform a super quick (~5mn) local installation (for local-only testing purpose, without deploying anything online)

 This tutorial uses the [**`{{ site.nrn_default_preset }}`**](../available-presets) preset.

-> It doesn't really matter if the selected preset fits your needs, the goal here is to give your a tour of what NRN can do for you, as quickly as possible.
+> It doesn't really matter if the selected preset fits your needs, the goal here is to give you a tour of what NRN can do for you, as quickly as possible.

-## Step by step installation
+## Step-by-step installation

 {% include installation-guide-quick-start.md preset=site.nrn_default_preset %}

 ---